From PhysioNet to Foundation Models -- A History and Potential Futures: Appendix

 In 1999, this work on open-access data led to the launch of the NIH-funded {\it Research Resource for Complex Physiologic Signals} (commonly known as {\it PhysioNet}, after its public-facing website).
 The PhysioNet Resource was established with the aim of stimulating current research and new investigations in the study of complex biomedical and physiological signals \cite{Goldberger2000}.
 PhysioNet was funded by the National Institutes of Health (NIH).
 Initially, the resource had three cores led by Ary L. Goldberger at the Margret \& H. A. Rey Institute for Nonlinear Dynamics in Medicine (ReyLab) at the Beth Israel Deaconess Medical Center (BIDMC), a major teaching hospital of Harvard Medical School, H. Eugene Stanley at Boston University, and Roger Mark at MIT’s Laboratory for Computational Physiology (LCP).
 The team included several core engineers, including George Moody at the LCP, who was the key research scientist behind the website, and many key algorithms and tutorials, as well as the public competitions (see section \ref{sec:PhysioNetChallenges}).
 Other key engineers included Madalena Costa, Isaac Henry, Joe Mietus, and CK Peng (all at the ReyLab).
 (See Fig. \ref{fig:PhysioNetMembers}.)
 Over the years, many engineers and students have come and gone, with only Madalena and Ary now remaining from this original 1999 team.
 (An enormous number of external collaborators have also contributed to the resource, reflecting its value to the wider community and its ability to engender altruistic acts of sharing.)

-{\bf PhysioNet’s original and ongoing missions focus on conducting and catalyzing biomedical research and education, through three specific components:} \begin{enumerate} \item Free access to large collections of physiological and clinical data; \item A collection of related open-source software and associated tutorials; and \item A series of public competitions (the PhysioNet Challenges) focused on outstanding physiological and clinical data science problems (see section \ref{sec:PhysioNetChallenges}). \end{enumerate}
+The PhysioNet Resource's original and ongoing missions in cutting-edge biomedical research and education are realized through three specific components: \begin{enumerate} \item Unrestricted access to large collections of physiological time series and clinical data; \item A collection of related open-source software and associated tutorials; and \item A series of public competitions (the PhysioNet Challenges) focused on outstanding physiological and clinical data science problems (see section \ref{sec:PhysioNetChallenges}). \end{enumerate}

-Notably, resources like the MIT-BIH DB became easily downloadable by the click of a mouse in just a few minutes (for those lucky enough to be on an academic network).
+Notably, resources like the MIT-BIH DB became easy to access via the internet in just a few minutes (for those lucky enough to be on an academic network) or sometimes slightly longer.
 Fig. \ref{fig:PhysioNetFirstWebPAge} illustrates the very first PhysioNet homepage, from which the data were publicly accessible.
-PhysioNet was remarkable, not just because it offered an ever-growing and accessible collection of high quality labelled data, but also because of its high quality documentation, software for analyzing and evaluating many aspects of the ECG (and related biosignals), and associated tutorials.
-In the words of a group working in neurophysiology and brain functional connectivity \cite{Wang2018Neurophysiological}: ``While community interest in complexity analysis is growing, it can be difficult for the researchers to obtain high quality, validated, and accessible tools to perform the computationally complex analyses they re- quire.''
+PhysioNet was unique, not just because it offered free access to a rapidly expanding collection of high quality labelled data, but also because of its pratical documentation, useful tutorials, and a host of functional software for analyzing and benchmarking physioligical time series.
+In the words of a group working in neurophysiology and brain functional connectivity \cite{Wang2018Neurophysiological}: ``While community interest in complexity analysis is growing, it can be difficult for the researchers to obtain high-quality, validated, and accessible tools to perform the computationally complex analyses they require.''
 The authors cite PhysioNet, not only for its databases, but also ``as the most comprehensive library of software for physiologic signal processing and analysis, including novel methods based on statistical physics and nonlinear dynamics (e.g., entropy), and analysis of nonequilibrium and nonstationary processes.''